brokenerk/DataMining/README.md

 # DataMining
-Exercises, articles and practices from the Data Mining subject at ESCOM - IPN
+Exercises, articles and practices in Anaconda Jupyter Notebooks from the Data Mining subject at ESCOM - IPN